jordanluyke/azores/README.md

 ### About

-Starts a specified tone, AM frequency, or FM frequency.
+Starts specified tone, AM frequency, or FM frequency.

 ### Resonance